Claudette regains tropical storm strength after 13 deaths

 A search was also underway for one man believed to have fallen into the water during flash flooding in Birmingham, WBRC-TV reported.
 Crews were using boats to search Pebble Creek.

 Monday morning, Claudette had maximum sustained winds of 40 mph (65 kph), the National Hurricane Center said in an advisory.
-The storm was located 65 miles (100 kilometers) east-southeast of Raleigh, North Carolina, and moving east-northeast at 25 mph (41 kph), forecasters said.
+The storm was located 30 miles (50 kilometers) south of Norfolk, Virginia, and moving east-northeast at 28 mph (45 kph), forecasters said.

 The storm was expected to move into the Atlantic Ocean later in the morning, then travel near or south of Nova Scotia on Tuesday.